y29jiao/Yusen-Jiao.github.io/_pages/about.md

 ## Education

-**Master of Engineering**, System Design-Artificial Intelligence and Machine Learning, University of Waterloo
+**Master of Engineering**,

+System Design-Artificial Intelligence and Machine Learning,

+University of Waterloo

-**Bachelor of Mathematics**, Honours Information Technology Management, Statistics Minor, University of Waterloo
+**Bachelor of Mathematics**,

+Honours Information Technology Management and Statistics Minor,

+University of Waterloo